Converting Celsius to Fahrenheit: A thorough look

 Understanding the historical development of these scales adds context to the conversion process.
 Anders Celsius, a Swedish astronomer, proposed the centigrade scale in 1742, initially with 0° representing the boiling point of water and 100° representing the freezing point.
 This was later reversed to the scale we use today.

 Gabriel Fahrenheit, a German physicist, developed his scale around 1724.
-That said, his scale's zero point was based on a mixture of ice, water, and ammonium chloride, and his 100° point represented approximately human body temperature.
+His scale's zero point was based on a mixture of ice, water, and ammonium chloride, and his 100° point represented approximately human body temperature.
 The differences in the scales' reference points explain why the conversion formula includes the multiplication and addition steps.

 Practical Applications of Temperature Conversion